Government-Mandated Senior Car Insurance Discounts: How to Save

 Senior driving discounts may help you get the cheapest car insurance if you’re 55 or older.
 We answered the most common questions about senior discounts to help you decide.

-Seniors who complete a state-approved defensive driving course can qualify for a senior citizen discount at car insurance companies like USAA, Nationwide, GEICO, American Family, and Amica.
+Seniors who complete a state-approved defensive driving course can qualify for a senior citizen discount at national and regional car insurance companies like USAA, Nationwide, GEICO, American Family, and Amica.
 Specific requirements and availability vary by state.

-Our research found that COUNTRY Financial offers the best rates for seniors, at $13 per month.
-NJM and Auto-Owners are also affordable options.
+Our research found that Country Financial offers the best rates for seniors, at $32 per month.
+Auto-Owners and USAA are also affordable options.

 No. AARP isn’t cheaper than Progressive, according to our data.
 The AARP auto insurance program from The Hartford costs an average of $93 per month for seniors, while Progressive’s average monthly price is $74.
 Compare insurance premiums from both to find out which has the best deal and lower rate for your age and driving history.